expo/expo/docs/sdk/font.rst

 .. function:: Exponent.Font.style(name)

-   Return style attributes to use with a ``Text`` or other React Native component to use a font loaded with :func:`Exponent.Font.loadAsync`.
-You can even call this function before calling :func:`Exponent.Font.loadAsync`, it will return the correct style attributes.
+   Return style attributes to use with a ``Text`` or other React Native component.
+You can even call this function before calling :func:`Exponent.Font.loadAsync`, it will still return the correct style attributes.
 This way you can use this function with ``StyleSheet.create()`` at global scope.

    :param string name:
       The user-defined name for this font specified in :func:`Exponent.Font.loadAsync`.